DavidRaab/website/content/posts/draft-closures.md

 function range(start, stop) {
     // This is the state
     let current = start;
-    // a function is returned, but every function has access to its own
+    // A function is returned and has has access to its
+    // own unique mutable current variable.
-    // unique current.
-This is called a closure. return function() {
+    return function() {
         if ( current <= stop ) {
             return current++;